Southern Maryland: Discover the Western Shore

 Historic St. Mary’s City

-Over four centuries ago, British settlers landed in this part of Maryland, beginning the first European settlement and capital in Maryland.
-In fact, it was the fourth oldest permanent English settlement in the United States.
-Today Historic St. Mary’s City is an 800-acre living museum and archaeological park (at the site of St. Mary’s Fort).
-The city disappeared after 60 years of thriving, due to the location change of the capital; the land was then largely converted to farmland, and then rediscovered decades ago after a bit of research and archeological digs.
+Over four centuries ago, British settlers landed in this part of Maryland, establishing the first European settlement and the state’s capital.
+In fact, it was the fourth-oldest permanent English settlement in the United States.
+Today, Historic St. Mary’s City is an 800-acre living museum and archaeological park (at the site of St. Mary’s Fort).
+The city disappeared after 60 years of thriving due to a relocation of the capital.
+After that, the land was largely converted to farmland and rediscovered decades later through research and archaeological digs.

 Inside Smith’s Ordinary (a recreated 17th-century inn) at Historic St. Mary’s City.